katemccoll/first-portfolio-assignment/README.md

-I decided instead of making boxes for each of the headers, pit would be easier just making one.
+I decided instead of making boxes for each of the headers, I would be easier just making one.

+Next is the content.
+After a lot of googling and playing around, I ended up making a grid to complete the look.
+I ended up making a class for both content and header, so i can reuse for next block of content.